Capitals run out of steam in Seattle, fall to the Kraken to close a challenging road trip

 Something different

-Trevor van Riemsdyk played wing and defense Sunday night.
+Trevor van Riemsdyk played defense and wing Sunday night.
 With his team missing two forwards, van Riemsdyk filled in as the 12th option up front.
 He played about half a dozen shifts, mainly on the right wing with Connor McMichael and Axel Jonsson-Fjallby.
-In all, he played 12:36.
+In all, he skated 12:36.

 “It wasn’t anything too crazy,” said van Riemsdyk, who noted that he hadn’t played wing since before his college days.
 “It was what it was, and we did our best to adjust.”